-Select the Array tool on the Modify toolbar to access the Array window (figure 5.36).
-Pick the Polar radial button, then the Select Objects button.
-Select the main centerline on the display screen and hit ENTER to return to the Array window.
-Next. select the Pick Center Point Button, which will bring you back to the drawing to select the center of the part.
+Select the Array tool on the Modify toolbar which will cause the Array window (figure 5.36) to appear.
+Pick the Polar radial button, then the Select Objects button that will allow vou to select main centerline on the display screen and ENTER to return to the Arrav window.
+Next. select the Pick Center Point Button, which brings you back to the drawing to select the center of the part.